Upgrade Classic SLOs

 If you use management zones for permissions and access control, see Grant access to entities with security context.

-Although you could upgrade most Classic SLOs, a one-to-one match in Grail, consider enhancing your SLI definition with options not available with classic metric expressions.
+While you can upgrade most Classic SLOs to a one-to-one match in Grail, consider enhancing your SLI definitions by leveraging options that are not available with traditional metric expressions.

-• Add SLO tags for further filtering and grouping of your SLOs.
+• Add SLO tags for filtering and grouping

 To access the SLO Service Public API on your tenant